inversion-api/inversion-engine/README.md

 modifying operations (PUT,POST,DELETE) and 'break' whatever you want then restart and have a clean demo app again.

-To run the demo simply clone the GitHub repo, build with Gradle, launch the demo app via Gradle.
+To run the demo simply clone the GitHub repo, build it with Gradle, then launch the demo app via Gradle.

 ```
 git clone https://github.com/RocketPartners/rocket-inversion.git